alissa-huskey/python-class/docs/tools/replit.md

    name (perhaps "python-class"?) and click **Create GitHub repository**.

-### Part 3: Update the Repl.it Github Authorization
+### Part 3.5: Update the Replit Github Authorization

-When you authorized Repl.it for Github, you gave it blanket access to all current and future repos.
-Now that the repo is created, you can change the settings so that Repl.it only has access to that repo.
+When you authorized Replit for Github, you gave it blanket access to all current and future repos.
+Now that the repo is created, you can change the settings so that Replit only has access to that repo.

 (You can skip this step if you don't care.)